FAQs about the Office of the Registrar

-1. How do I get an Offcial Transcript?
+1. How do I get an Official Transcript?

-You can get an official transcript sent to you or the college/employer who needs it by filling out the Transcript Request Form, which you can get online here: http://www.warren-wilson.edu/~registrar/Registrar_Forms.php , or by coming by the Registrar’s Office.
-It costs $5 dollars per undergraduate transcript, $7.50 per MFA transcript and it takes about three days for it to be processed and sent out.
+You can have an official transcript sent to you or the college/employer who needs it by filling out the Transcript Request Form or by coming by the Registrar’s Office.
+It costs $5 dollars per undergraduate transcript, $7.50 per MFA transcript.
+It takes about three days for transcript requests to be processed and sent out.
 See the Transcript Requests page for more details.

 2. How do I withdraw from a class?

-You withdraw from a class by using the Withdrawal form, which you can only get from the Registrar’s Office.
-Fill out the form and get both your advisor and the professor to sign.
+You withdraw from a class by using the Withdrawal form, which you can get only from the Registrar’s Office.
+Fill out the form and have both your advisor and the professor sign it.
 Remember that there are consequences for a withdrawal that would leave you with less than 12 credits overall.
 If you are not enrolled in at least 12 credits, your financial aid and on-campus living situation may be compromised.
 However, you can add classes to make up for the credits you’ve lost which brings us to…

 During Registration and Add/Drop periods, you add your classes online via CampusWEB.
-If you want to add a waitlisted or restricted class, you need an add form, which again you must come by the Registrar’s Office to get.
-Fill out the form and get your professor to sign it.
 You cannot add more than 18 credits in a semester without paying overtime hours.
-Add/Drop periods happen during the first 4 days when the semester or term begins.
+If you want to add a waitlisted or restricted class, you need an add form, which you must come by the Registrar’s Office to get.
+Fill out the form, and have your professor sign it.
+Add/Drop periods happen during the first four days of a semester or term.
 In this period, you can add/drop classes online without penalty.
 It is only for waitlisted classes that you need an add form, or if you are adding the class after the deadline, known as a late add, for which you need a petition, which leads us to…

 A petition is a form that requests an exception to the rules, such as taking more classes in a semester than is allowed or to add a class after the add/drop period.
 THESE ARE NOT GIVEN OUT WILLY-NILLY.
 A petition is submitted to the Registrar’s Office for consideration.
 The sooner you submit one the better your chances are if you missed a deadline.